Announcement This scheme is due to launch in April 2026.

 Submitting Applications

-Applications and supporting statements should be submitted to payandreward@brookes.ac.uk by 1 July.
+Completed applications and supporting documents should be submitted to payandreward@brookes.ac.uk by 30 June 2026.

-If you have any questions, please contact our Reward and Progression Partner at payandreward@brookes.ac.uk.
+If you have any questions, please contact our Reward and Progression Manager at payandreward@brookes.ac.uk.

 The Senior Lecturer Progression Panel

-The information provided will be reviewed by the Senior Lecturer Progression Panel, against the role profile and job description for this role, to assess performance and progress made towards this level of working.
+The information provided will be reviewed by the Senior Lecturer Progression Panel, against the role profile for this role, to assess performance and progress made towards this level of working.

 Outcomes will be provided no later than 31 August.
-Progression to Senior Lecturer will apply from 1 September.
+Progression to Senior Lecturer will apply from 1 September, as will the new incremental progression date.

 Feedback